Signal

 unsubscribe()

-Use computed to create a derived signal from a getter function:
+Use computed to create a signal derived from a getter function:

 import { computed } from "kaioken"

-const userGreeting = computed(() => `Hello, ${userName}! ${userJoke}`)
+const userGreeting = computed(() => `Hello, ${userName}!`)

 In Kaioken components, reading and writing signals is slightly nuanced but has the capability to provide unmatched performance.